 Insert the following NOTE after the seventh paragraph (“If an AC Constraint subfield is equal to 1 in the last frame ...”):

-NOTE—If the RD responder is affiliated with an MLD and operates with a nondefault TID-to-link mapping (see 35.3.7.1 (TID-to-link mapping)), it might transmit Data frame of the AC only if at least one of the corresponding TIDs are mapped to that link in the direction of the RD responder to the RD initiator.
+NOTE—If the RD responder is affiliated with an MLD and operates with a nondefault TID-to-link mapping (see 35.3.7.1 (TID-to-link mapping)), it might transmit a (#13129) Data frame of the AC only if at least one of the corresponding TIDs are mapped to that link in the direction of the RD responder to the RD initiator.

 Change the eighth paragraph as follows:

 For a BlockAckReq or BlockAck frame, the AC is determined by examining the TID field.
 For a Management frame, the AC is AC_VO.
 The RD initiator shall not transmit a +HTC or DMG MPDU with the RDG/More PPDU subfield set to 1 from which the AC cannot be determined.
-If the AC Constraint subfield is equal to 0, the RD responder may transmit Data frames of any TID, or if the RD responder is affiliated with an MLD, of any TID that is mapped to that link (see 35.3.7.1 (TID-to-link mapping)) .
+If the AC Constraint subfield is equal to 0, the RD responder may transmit Data frames of any TID unless the RD responder is affiliated with an MLD in which case the RD responder may transmit Data frames of any TID that is mapped to that link (see 35.3.7.1(TID-to-link mapping)). (#11849)

 35.3.7.1.6 Use of More Data subfield by an MLD